“The Ultimate Guide to What Giraffes Eat”

 Feeding Grounds of the Giraffes

 Giraffes prefer their dining spot to be somewhere in the grasslands, savannahs, or woodlands—spanning Central to South Africa—where they can nibble on a wonderful selection of plant life, primarily the delicious acacia.
-However, the seasonal swing plays a role in what do giraffes eat.
+However, the seasonal swing plays a role in what giraffes eat.
 During the dry season, they feast on the foliage of evergreens.
-But come the rainy season, they switch to the fresh stems and leaves offered by deciduous trees.
+But come the rainy season, they switch to the fresh stems and leaves of deciduous trees.

 Captive Giraffes: A Smorgasbord of Treats